 The Build Back Smarter pilot project was a way to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.

-The pilot project aimed to identify and address the barriers to upgrading homes during earthquake repairs, so that the demonstration can be scaled up and used city-wide.
+The pilot project aimed to identify and address the barriers to upgrading homes during earthquake repairs.
+It successfully led to the launch of the Build Back Smarter Service for Christchurch residents.